How the Zoning Board of Appeal works

 We hired a customer service representative to guide constituents through the permit application process, and refer them to the appropriate department.
 Customer service staff members reflect the philosophy that the department is a service-based agency whose processes must be accessible and understandable to the customer.

 You can check out the zoning codes in Boston before you start planning.
-Have questions for the Zoning Board of Appeals?
+Have questions for the Zoning Board of Appeal?
 You can contact them at:

 1010 Massachusetts Ave, 4th Floor

 Office hours: Monday through Friday, 9 a.m. - 5 p.m.